 Veronese’s Wisdom and Strength, number 223 in the catalog, was sold to the British collector Thomas Hope.

-The last highlighted record tells us about the painting’s journey to the United States.
+The last highlighted record tells us the painting’s journey to the United States.
 The firm M. Knoedler & Co, whose stock books make up over 40,300 records in the database, jointly owned the painting with British dealers P. & D. Colnaghi, Trotti & Co, and Thomas Agnew & Sons, and sold it in 1912 to Henry Clay Frick, who willed his house and all its contents as the Frick Collection upon his death in 1919.

 The Getty Provenance Index allows immediate access to all these rich provenance sources and information through its newly updated search interface.

-—Iñigo Salto-Santamaría, Graduate Intern, Project for the Study of Collecting and Provenance, Getty Research Institute
+— Iñigo Salto-Santamaría, Graduate Intern, Project for the Study of Collecting and Provenance, Getty Research Institute

 Tracking Down Van Gogh’s Irises: Finding Aids and Digitized Content

 A strength of the Getty Library’s special collections is its dealer archives, which are comprised of more than 12,000 boxes and containers.
 These archives represent the business records of international art dealers and gallerists such as Duveen brothers, Goupil et.
-Cie., and M. Knoedler and Co.
+Cie. and M. Knoedler and Co.
 Dealer archives hold transactional data for selling works of art which may include inventories, stock books, consignment books, invoices, exhibition histories, joint acquisitions, photographs, and correspondence.

-The M. Knoedler archive and related dealer archives housed at the Getty Research Institute are vast and often interconnected.
+The M. Knoedler archive, and related dealer archives housed at the Getty Research Institute are vast and often interconnected.
 When some parts of these collections are transcribed and searchable, and other sections are not, how does the researcher successfully conduct their research?

 Researchers might begin their research using the resources in the Getty Provenance Index ® with exacting results.
 As a next step, they might turn to the hundreds of selected boxes from the Knoedler archive which have so far been digitized and are also available for browsing online through the finding aid.
 Researchers can freely browse this digitized content and then work with Reference Librarians to fine-tune their research.

-One of the J. Paul Getty Museum’s most popular paintings, van Gogh’s Irises, is a good example of how tracing additional provenance using a variety of available resources yields important results.
+One of the J. Paul Getty Museum’s most popular paintings, Van Gogh’s Irises, is a good example of how tracing additional provenance using a variety of available resources yields important results.
 A researcher might first review the transcribed data in the Getty Provenance Index, which includes all of the Knoedler stock, and not find a single result for van Gogh’s Irises.
-But upon further review of the vast Knoedler finding aid, and the digitized content it describes, researchers can find a consignment number for the work.
+But upon further review of the vast Knoedler finding aid, and the digitized content it describes, researchers can find a consignment number for the work.A search of the M. Knoedler Finding aid section for the artist files provides a result for van Gogh with the following data: box 2340, folder 10, there is a work by van Gogh titled (Iris) with the number CA2780.
+This is an important piece of information because it can lead to other parts of the collection including the inventory cards, consignment books, and sales books.

 Tracking the number CA2780, a researcher can then locate the respective Consignment book by browsing the M. Knoedler finding aid to locate box 96 for Commission book 4: